Stage 2 Draft / February 26, 2025

 12. Append module to stack.

-1. Let requiredModule be GetImportedModule(module, required).
+1. Let requiredModule be GetImportedModule(module, request).

 14. For each Module Record requiredModule of evaluationList, do